EdCliffe/BGA_data_collection/README.md

 ## Project scope

-The website BoardGameArena was chosen because of the abundance of data available on its site, and the lack of any public analysis of this data.
+The website BoardGameArena was chosen because of the abundance of data available there, and the lack of any public analysis of this data.
 Potential opportunities include: behavioural analysis of time spent playing, and comparing different high-level player's statistics.
 For example, are the best players good at one game, or many?
 Specialised, or generalised?

-As a proof of concept, initally I have focused on just the basic stats of the top players ranking in their top 20 games.
+As a proof of concept, initally I focused on just the basic stats of the top players ranking in their top 20 games.

 Which involves:
 > - Collect the links to all desired games pages from -> https://boardgamearena.com/gamelist?section=all
 > - Collect the top 20 player links from each game page, along with basic game data and an image for each game.
 Example page -> https://boardgamearena.com/gamepanel?game=azul
 > - Visit those links to gather the desired stats.
 Example Page -> https://boardgamearena.com/player?id=85421235&section=prestige
-> - Clean the stats, store in dictionaries and lists  *Screenshot*
+> - Clean the stats, store in dictionaries and lists
 > - Run the test suite (tests/test_BGA.py) to check the data is as expected
 >   - Failures sometimes occur just with player lists of some games being unexpected lengths, or a game page without an image.
 Nothing major.
 > - Convert dictionaries to dataframes (cloud.py)